noeliacarrion/tweeffinity-final-project-ironhack/README.md

 # Tweeffinity

-Final project - Ironhack Data Analysis Bootcamp.
+Final project - Ironhack Data Analytics Bootcamp.

 #### Tweeffinity is a program that discovers the affinity between two twitter users.